July 12, 2025

 }

 I could quite easily get everything working with this approach.
 Markdown is a great format to write content without needing to write any HTML, and the python code is useful to process these Markdown files automatically and convert them into HTML.
-Here is the github repository of the full source code, hopefully this is useful to somebody.
+I'll probably extend the tools to handle bibtex and other things that I can't think of as of now.
+Probably for a future blog post!